poseidon-framework/poseidon-eager/.github/ISSUE_TEMPLATE/request_a_package.md

 Hello there!

 Thanks for suggesting a new publication to add to the Poseidon Package Directory!
-Please ensure you are completing all the TODOs outlines in these comments for each section.
+Please ensure you are completing all the TODOs outlined in these comments for each section.
 -->

 ## Check for existing package